Jargon flashcards

 Active fund

-One or more fund managers use their experience to pick which investments to hold in the fund.
-An active fund is judged against a benchmark and aims to deliver a higher return than that benchmark.
+Funds that are managed by one or more fund managers who use their judgement to pick which investments to hold in the fund.
+An active fund should be judged against a benchmark and aims to deliver a higher return than that benchmark after fees.

 AMC